matthew-groth/hammerspoon.github.io/getting-started.md

 As a further aside about the lifecycle of variables - in the Console window, each time you type a line and hit enter, a distinct Lua scope is created, executed and finished.
 This means that `local` variables created in the Console window will immediately become inaccessible when you hit Enter, because their scope has closed.

+You can use [hs.settings](http://www.hammerspoon.org/docs/hs.settings.html) to store variables between Hammerspoon sessions.

 ### <a name="winmovenethack"></a>More complex window movement

 We can build on the simple window movement example to implement a set of keyboard shortcuts that allow us to move a window in all directions, using the `nethack` movement keys: